Hritikraj8804/KodeKloud_Engineer/Linux_2/03_Linux_Collaborative_Directories.md

 To check the ownership and permissions of the files and subdirectories inside the `/sysops/data` directory: `sudo ls -l /sysops/data`

 To verify the permissions of the directory: `stat -c "%a %n" /sysops/data`

+This command will display the permissions of the `/sysops/data` directory in numeric format.
+The expected permissions should be `770`, indicating read, write, and execute permissions for the user and group owners, and no access for others.